-The landscaping has been updated and is now an appropriate scheme for the site.
+Update - The landscaping is now an appropriate scheme for the site.

 Colne Town Council - The sharp definition between the architectural treatment and material palette deployed in the Lidgett and Bents Conservation Area and that used on the adjacent properties just outside the CA. Councillors believe that this lack of consideration has a negative impact on the CA. There should be a transition zone to protect views into and out of the CA.